inblockio/aqua-PKC/README.md

 ## Image Dependencies DockerHub

-- Authentication server for ethereum wallets via OAUTH2 pelith/node-eauth-server
+- Authentication server for Ethereum wallets via OAUTH2 pelith/node-eauth-server
-- Custom build mediawiki image based on the standard MediaWiki docker image fantasticofox/docker-aqua-mediawiki
+- Custom build MediaWiki image based on the standard MediaWiki docker image fantasticofox/docker-aqua-mediawiki
-- A mariadb database container as a database endpoint for the above services xlp0/mariadb
+- A MariaDB database container as a database endpoint for the above services xlp0/mariadb

+## Some Caveats
+- If using "Crypto Wallets" feature of the Brave browser, metamask login will not function properly.
+To fix, disable "Crypto Wallets" extension in the Brave browser.